aka Sensor Girl

 The Legion has attracted its share of distinguished applicants, but its prestige was raised an extra notch when it was joined by royalty — Princess Projectra of Orando.
 On the eve of an assault on Earth by the Khunds, the Legion put out a desperate call for new members, to which she responded, using the illusion powers that her grandmother, the Orandi witch Hagga to throw the entire Legion into a panic.
 She was immediately admitted, using her powers effectively to help repel the Khundish invasion, and using her own name and title.
 (Adventure #346)

 Upon joining the Legion she immediately fell in love with fellow recruit Val Armorr, Karate Kid. (#362) He loved her as well, and the two were romantically linked throughout their Legion career.
 When the couple journeyed to Orando for a visit, Val decided to formally ask Projectra's father for her hand in marriage.
 King Voxv decreed that as a commoner, Val would have to prove his courage by living in the barbaric twentieth century.
-(Superboy v.1 #206, Karate Kid #1) Val was true to his word and undertook a great odyssey in order to prove his worth.
+(Superboy vol. 1 #206, Karate Kid #1) Val was true to his word and undertook a great odyssey in order to prove his worth.
 Further, Karate Kid saved the king's own life from a villain called the Black Dragon.
-(Karate Kid #10)
+(Karate Kid #10) Notes: King Voxv first appeared in Adventure #362 (Nov.
+1967), Hagga in Legion vol. 2 #288 (June 1982).
+Superboy #206 makes mention of her mother, who was supposedly alive, but never appeared and was never mentioned again.

 His sacrifice allowed the Legion to rallly and the LSV were rounded up.
 Projectra invoked royal privilege and executed Nemesis Kid.
 She chose to conclude the Legion chapter of her life by completing the villains' plan to transfer of Orando to another dimension.
 In her grief, she believed that the medieval world would fare better if removed from the thirtieth century's tyrranies. (#5)